openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 track for a course, but then decide that you want to audit the course instead.
 If the course has recently started, you might be able to change your course track.

+.. note:: Currently you can only upgrade to the verified track for courses on the edx.org website.

 ====================================================
 Change to the Verified Certificate Track